 Through a heated barrel system, a rotating screw conveyor transports pre-treated polyvinyl chloride material.
 For the PVC to become molten, the temperature inside the barrel normally ranges between 160°C and 205°C (320°F – 401°F).
 The screw design, together with its speed, makes sure that there is thorough mixing and homogenization of materials.

-Extrusion through the Die
+Extrusion through the die

 Once fully molten, the PVC is forced through a die, a specially designed mold that shapes the material into the desired cross-sectional profile.
 The die is critical, as it determines the exact geometry of the final extruded product.